Moʼorea: Economy

-This island is one of the main tourist destinations in French Polynesia, where there are several luxury resorts that allow visitors to enjoy its magnificent and beautiful lagoon.
+This island is one of the main tourist destinations in French Polynesia, where there are several luxury resorts.

 Transportation to this island is usually done from Tahiti by air transport in flights of about 5 minutes or through numerous ferries that move from the port of Papeete to Moorea.
-It is also possible to hire a private boat transport.The hotels of Moorea have the characteristic bungalows in the water that make the delight of the newlyweds and numerous couples who move in search of one of the most romantic places in the Pacific.
+It is also possible to hire a private boat for transport.

-The island combines numerous possibilities as it has a truly beautiful mountain scenery and water sports and activities, the most popular activity being visits to the lagoon to feed rays and sharks.

 Tourism

-Because of its stunning scenery and accessibility to Papeete, Moorea is visited by many western tourists who travel to French Polynesia.
+Moorea is visited by many western tourists who travel to French Polynesia.
 Especially popular as a honeymoon destination, Moorea can often be seen in advertisements in American wedding magazines.

-Arthur Frommer declared in Frommer's travel guide that he considered it the most beautiful island in the world.
+Arthur Frommer declared in Frommer's travel guide that he considered it "the most beautiful island in the world".

-The main source of income is the tourism from the decade of 1960.
-An American company constructed in 1961 the Bali Shark Hotel, the first hotel of luxury of Moorea, in the north coast, near the town of Maharepa.
-Since then, the tourism has not stopped increasing, so that at the present time - according to affirm some guides of trips - Moorea has even more tourist hotels than Tahiti.
-The hotel complexes of all categories, with a predominance of expensive luxury hotels, are located mainly on the north and northwest coast.
-This is also where the most beautiful beaches of the island are located.
-From time to time, Moorea is visited by cruise ships.
+The main source of income has been tourism since the 1960s.
+An American company constructed in 1961 the Bali Shark Hotel, the first hotel of luxury hotel of Moorea, on the north coast, near the town of Maharepa.
+Since then, tourism has continuously increased, so that at present, according to some guides of trips, Moorea has even more tourist hotels than Tahiti.
+The hotel complex is located mainly on the north and northwest coast.

-In the opinion of many travelers, Moorea is the most beautiful island of Polynesia, so there is hardly a South Seas cruise that does not include Moorea in its program.
-The English explorer William Ellis already wrote about it in the 18th century:

-There are two waterfalls in Afareaitu, although their volume decreases during the winter season when water is rather scarce.

-On the west coast, a traditional Polynesian village, the Tiki Village, has been rebuilt to meet the needs of tourism.
-In addition to dance performances and demonstrations of Polynesian handicrafts, there are also souvenir stores.

 Most of the beaches on the northwest coast belong to hotels and are not open to the public.
 On the northeast coast, in Temae, near the airfield, there is a public beach.

+Moorea is sometimes visited by cruise ships.

+On the west coast, a traditional Polynesian village, the Tiki Village, has been rebuilt for tourists.
+There are dance performances, demonstrations of Polynesian handicrafts, and souvenir stores.

 The race called the Moorea Marathon, held annually in February, is promoted by the tourism industry as the most beautiful in the world.
 Another international sporting event is the Aitoman Triathlon, held in October each year.